fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 console.log(myPatient.name); // error, Object is possibly 'undefined'
 ```

-This type of additional type safety is always good to implement if you e.g. use data from external sources or use the value of a user input to access data in your code.
-But if you are sure that you only handle data that actually exists, then there is no one stopping you from using the first presented option.
+This type of additional type security is always good to implement if you e.g. use data from external sources or use the value of a user input to access data in your code.
+But if you are sure that you only handle data that actually exists, then there is no one stopping you from using the first presented solution.

-Even though we are not using them in this course part, it is good to mention that a more type strict way could be to use [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) objects, to which you can declare a type for both the key and the content.
+Even though we are not using them in this course part, it is good to mention that a more type strict way qould be to use [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) objects, to which you can declare a type for both the key and the content.
 The Map's accessor function <i>get()</i> always returns a union of the declared value type and undefined, so TypeScript automatically requires you to perform validity checks on data retrieved from a map:

 ```js
 interface State {